wastevensv/old-blog/_posts/2015-03-29-Spring-Cleaning.md

 date:   2015-03-29 18:00:00
 categories: jekyll update
 photo: /img/2015-03-29-junk-pile.jpg
+summary: Today I took the time to empty out my basement of all the old stuff I no longer need.
+The idea of throwing out stuff that someone could still use always bothered me, so I gave a good portion of the useful stuff to a friend who I knew would use it.
 ---

 Today I took the time to empty out my basement of all the old stuff I no longer need.
 The idea of throwing out stuff that someone could still use always bothered me, so I gave a good portion of the useful stuff to a friend who I knew would use it.
 This helped to make sure that what was left could be thrown out without anyone missing it.
 This included a partially disassembled VCR, some half used cables, and a box of stuff I got off the side of the road and never used.